edgexfoundry/edgex-docs/docs_src/microservices/device/ONVIF/supplementary-info/friendlyname-mac.md

     "statusCode": 200
 }
 ```
+!!!
+Note
->Note: ensure all data is properly formatted json, and that all special characters are escaped if necessary.
+    ensure all data is properly formatted json, and that all special characters are escaped if necessary.

 ## Get MAC Address